AlexanderHoughtonCA/moviebrain/README.md

 ...
 ```

-**Replace project_tld in the deployment with your domain or subdomain for this service**
+**Replace project_tld in each deployment with your domain or subdomain for that service**

 ## Usage